mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 implemented by the application, since QUIC frames that are lost in transit are retransmitted by the QUIC connection.

-Opening new streams for each ADU implicitly limits the amount of ADUS which are concurrently in transit.
-The number of ADUs which have to be transmitted concurrently depends on a number of factors such as the number of RTP sessions within a QUIC connection, the rate at which new ADUs are produced and the maximum acceptable transmission delay of a given ADU.
-Receivers are responsible for providing senders with enough credit to open new streams for new ADUs at any time.
+Opening new streams for new packets implicitly limits the amount of packets which are concurrently in transit.
+The number of packets which have to be transmitted concurrently depends on a number of factors such as the number of RTP sessions within a QUIC connection, the rate at which new application data is produced and the maximum acceptable transmission delay of a given packet.

-> **Editor's Note:** We considered adding a framing like the one described in
-> {{?RFC4571}} to send multiple RTP packets on one stream, but we don't think it
-> is worth the additional overhead only to reduce the number of streams.
-> Moreover, putting multiple ADUs into a single stream would also require
-> defining policies when to use the same (and which) stream and when to open a
-> new one.

-> **Editor's Note:** Note, however, that using a single frame per stream in a single RTP packet may
-> cause interworking issues when a translator wants to forward packets received
-> via RTP-over-QUIC to an endpoint as UDP packets because the received ADUs may
-> exceed the MTU size or even maximum UDP packet size.
+Receivers are responsible for providing senders with enough credit to open new streams for new packets at any time.

 ## QUIC Datagrams {#quic-datagrams}